Reclaiming Clarity and Calm at Work

 - Taking care of yourself is important for managing stress.

-- Make time for activities you enjoy, such as playing sports, reading, listening to music, or spending time outdoors.
+- Make time for activities you enjoy, such as playing sports, meeting friends, reading, listening to music, or spending time outdoors.

-Managing the stress by taking care of yourself and your body
+Managing stress by taking care of yourself and your body

 - Exercise regularly